rhitabratakarar/Weathery/README.md

 The setup is required for the below mentioned websites.
 For saving the API Keys, a `.env` file is required.
 So creating that file inside the project directory is recommended.

 ## weatherstack.com

-1. For this project, [WeatherStack.com](https://weatherstack.com) has been used.

-2. Signup or Login into the weatherstack website and get an API Key from the dashboard.
+1. Signup or Login into the [WeatherStack.com](https://weatherstack.com) and get an API Key from the dashboard.

-3. Open the `.env` file and paste the key in the following format:
+2. Open the `.env` file and paste the key in the following format:

         WEATHERSTACK_API_KEY=<Your Api Key goes here>